alexcthompson/alexcthompson.github.io/_posts/2018-10-09-What-Im-Learning.md

 mathjax: true
 ---

-I miss blogging, and I thought it would keep me focused to publish a short weekly post about what I'm learning, or what projects I'm working on, each week.
+I miss blogging, and I thought it would keep me focused to publish a short post about what I'm learning, or what projects I'm working on, each week.

 ![ORB SLAM2 in action](/images/orb_slam2_in_action.png){:class="img-responsive"}